top of page

 • I took hours and hours of the self-paced training modules for SALT, but anytime I had to put it aside for a week or more, I felt like I'd forget all of the transcription conventions!
 (I feel bad saying this because the people at SALT are super helpful and I really do encourage anyone who has the time to dig into SALT to try it!
 Also, you get free CEUs for completing the training modules!)

-I felt like I needed someone to just walk me through a straightforward and quick way to collect and analyze a language sample.
+I just wanted someone to walk me through a straightforward and quick way to collect and analyze a language sample.

 SUGAR Language Sample Analysis

-In their 2023 article in Perspectives, they take us through a very easy way to elicit and analyze a 50-utterance sample that will give us measurements for:
+In their 2023 article in Perspectives, they take us through an easy way to elicit and analyze a 50-utterance sample that will give us measurements for:

 • total number of words